danielgomez3/nix-config/docs/macos-install.md

 # Preparing the macOS device

-1. Use the determinate Nix installer, not the official nixos.org one `https://github.com/DeterminateSystems/nix-installer`.
+1. Use the determinate Nix installer `https://github.com/DeterminateSystems/nix-installer`.

+Don't install determinate-nix, install the nixos.org one via the determinate system nix-installer.
 The Nix package manager is installed, the nix store is encrypted in an encrypted APFS volume added to fstab mounting on `/nix`.

 1. Test binary: